 You can track time you spend working on tasks using a timer.
-In timer mode, all you have to do is type description and start the timer, and Clockify will record date, start and end time, and duration automatically once you stop the timer.
+In timer mode, just optionally write the description and then all you need to do is start the timer.
+Clockify will record date, start and end time, and duration automatically once you stop the timer.

 - Enter timer mode by clicking the clock icon in the upper left corner on the Time Tracker page.

-- Type what you’re working on in the “What are you working on?” box.
+- Optionally type what you’re working on in the “What are you working on?” box

 - Optionally, mark time as billable, select project/task, and add tags.